SPORTS INJURIES

 Ankle injuries in soccer players II.
 Acute and overuse injuries beyond sprains

-As we previously discussed, muscle injuries and ankle sprains these are the most common injuries in soccer.
-We've already seen how ankle sprains can represent up to 80% of lower extremity injuries in soccer players, although they are not the only...
+What are the most common acute and overuse injuries in soccer players' ankles?
+Ankle sprains can account for up to 80% of lower extremity injuries in soccer players, although they are not the only ones that can affect the ankle.
+(See article on a...

 Ankle injuries in soccer players I. Ankle sprain